kashi618/Atlas-of-Thoughts/PARA/3) Resource, Interests/Philosophy.md

 ### Definition 📖
 Think of [[Philosophy]] as a tree, with many branches reaching out.
-The main branches consists of:
+With the main branches consiting of:
 - [[Metaphysics]]
 - [[Epistemology]]
 - [[Ethics]]